devexperts/dxcharts-lite/README.md

 ## Overview

-Get started with DXCharts Lite by installing the library and configuring it to your needs.
+Get started with DXcharts Lite by installing the library and configuring it to your needs.

 -   🚀 [Quick start](#quick-start)
     -   📦 [Installation](#installation)